 Black History Month

-During Black History Month, our organization wanted to honor and celebrate both past and current members of the Black community.
+In 2022 during Black History Month, our organization wanted to honor and celebrate both past and current members of the Black community.
 We came up with the idea of a scholarship for Leadership McKinney, which is the Chamber of Commerce's premier training program for up-and-coming leaders in our community.

 We established the Ruby Gross Hines Babers Scholarship

 Ruby Babers was the beloved grandmother of Board member Tonya Dangerfield (featured below).
 Ms. Babers' inspiration, hard work, and determination paved the way for success for her children and grandchildren.
 We wanted to celebrate that work ethic and provide opportunities for other Black Americans to thrive in our community.
-We invited Leadership McKinney participants to apply, and we had four very qualified applicants.
+We invited Leadership McKinney participants to apply, and in our first year, we had four very qualified applicants.
 It was a tough decision for our scholarship committee.
 The person we selected graduated with her Bachelor's and Master's degrees from Stanford University; is a local real estate broker; is currently on the Visit McKinney Board for our City; and has completed the University of Texas LBJ Women's campaign school.
 The McKinney Area Democratic Club is so pleased to announce the selection of Deidre Woodard as our scholarship recipient for the Leadership McKinney Class of 2023.

 Thank you to our membership, whose financial support made this recognition possible.

-McKinney Democrats board member Tonya Babers Dangerfield recently asked our entire leadership to join her in an active exploration of Black History Month.
+McKinney Democrats board member Tonya Babers Dangerfield asked our entire leadership to join her in an active exploration of Black History Month.

 As she put it: "I think it's important that we not only post, like, or even love quotes about famous Black history figures, but that we also understand how the political climate of the past in the United States, directly intersects with and affects the current political climate, and why you will see your Black friends boycotting and demanding things you might not understand in the coming months, years, and election cycles.
 I will post one movie per week that I would like to ask you to find and watch, to help understand the importance and urgency of the mission."